TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 This documentation provides integrated help in Xcode for all public APIs and a set of additional tutorials and HowTos.

-1. Copy `de.bitstadium.HockeySDK-iOS-3.0.0RC1.docset` into ~`/Library/Developer/Shared/Documentation/DocSet`
+1. Copy `de.bitstadium.HockeySDK-iOS-3.0.0.docset` into ~`/Library/Developer/Shared/Documentation/DocSet`

+The documentation is also available via the following URL: [http://hockeyapp.net/help/sdk/ios/3.0.0/](http://hockeyapp.net/help/sdk/ios/3.0.0/)